 - 44% of online buyers will share their negative experience with their friends and family.

-So we can say that website load time becomes one of the most important indicators for website owners, especially in case of online stores.
-Since slow loading of the page makes visitors close it and in the long run results in the loss of organic traffic.
+So we can say that website load time becomes one of the most important indicators for website owners, especially in online stores, since slow loading of the page makes visitors close it and results in the loss of organic traffic in the long run.

-If you wonder how to test website speed to know whether your online store is fast enough, try some special pagespeed tools available online.
-Usually, such analysis not only helps to measure website loading time but also gives recommendations on troubleshooting and the optimization of separate elements that slow down the site.
+Try some online special page speed test tools if you wonder how to test website speed to know whether your online store is fast enough.
+Usually, such analysis helps measure website loading time and gives recommendations on troubleshooting and optimizing separate elements that slow down the site.

-This service uses the data of tools offered by Google and Yahoo search systems (PageSpeed Insights and YSlow), allowing to get a thorough picture of site speed.
+This service uses the data of Google and Yahoo search systems (PageSpeed Insights and YSlow), allowing a thorough picture of site speed.

-But, please, mind the geographic location of your check.
-If the server is located far from your target region, you have to understand that the page load speed rate may be quite distorted.
-So you had better pay more attention to the recommendations indicated in the service than to the very rate.
+But, please, mind the geographic location of your test check.
+If the server is far from your target region, you must understand that the page load speed rate may be quite distorted.
+So you had better pay more attention to the recommendations indicated in the service than to the same rate.

-To make a more detailed analysis, you can simultaneously test your website speed in both tools and compare the received recommendations.
+You can simultaneously test your website speed in both tools and compare the received recommendations to a more detailed analysis.

 How to Increase the Loading Speed of a Website or an Online Store

-As the high-speed Internet becomes more accessible both on PC and mobile devices the number of Internet users continues to grow.
+As the high-speed Internet becomes more accessible both on PC and mobile devices, Internet users continue to grow.
 However, there are still some websites that work slowly.

-With regard to online stores, the main problem is that an entrepreneur can launch an appealing and convenient website but because of its slow work, many buyers will leave it.
-According to some data, even a 1-2 second delay can have a significant impact on the revenue.
+Concerning online stores, the main problem is that an entrepreneur can launch an appealing and convenient website, but many buyers will leave it because of its slow work.
+According to some data, even a 1-2 second delay can significantly impact the revenue.

 - Optimize your website technically.
 A qualified programmer can optimize the work of the website to minimize the number of requests sent to the database when a user browses the site.
 This also positively impacts the performance.

 - Enable caching.
-Caching technology is supported in many modern CMS both for online stores and other websites.
-A similar option can also be offered by your hosting provider.
+Caching technology is supported in many modern CMS, both for online stores and other websites.
+Your hosting provider can also offer a similar option.

-In both cases, when the user visits the page again the request is sent to the copies of files on the server / hard disk, which can significantly increase the reloading speed and reduce the load on the server.
+In both cases, when the user visits the page again, the request is sent to the copies of files on the server / hard disk, significantly increasing the reloading speed and reducing the server’s load.

-The screenshot above shows that the load time improved significantly in January when the site was moved to a better and faster hosting.
-This way, you will be able to promptly notice a decrease in the load speed and immediately eliminate the problems.
+The screenshot above shows that the load time improved significantly in January when the site was moved to a better and faster host.
+This way, you will promptly notice a decrease in the load speed and immediately eliminate the problems.

 Content Delivery Network (CDN)

-The main task of Content Delivery Network (CDN) is to optimize the delivery of content to the end user through the organization of a geographically dispersed network infrastructure.
+The main task of the Content Delivery Network (CDN) is to optimize content delivery to the end-user through the organization of a geographically dispersed network infrastructure.
 CDN distributes content among several servers reducing the number of routers between the end files and the user requesting them.

 Each of the peripheral platforms contains an active copy of the data from the central server and delivers it upon the user’s request.
-The number of dispersed server nodes in the massive CDN can be really enormous.
-The main advantage of this technology comes down to the following principle: the closer the data are to the client, the faster they will get it, which hence saves the resources of the server.
+As a result, the number of dispersed server nodes in the massive CDN can be enormous.

 It is Really Important!

-If you spend time and money to attract potential customers but your site works slowly your visitors will feel uncomfortable using it and will just leave.
-As the result, you lose not only sales but also the funds invested in marketing.
+If you spend time and money attracting potential customers, but your site works slowly, your visitors will feel uncomfortable using it and leave.
+As a result, you lose not only sales but also the funds invested in marketing.